Mali

 Infectious Disease Prevention and Response

-International Medical Corps has provided training in the management of infectious diseases, such as Ebola, to medical and non-medical personnel from the public and private health systems, Malian Ministry of Health, partner agencies and Red Cross volunteers.
-In response to the COVID-19 outbreak in Mali, we provided training to hundreds of medical and non-medical personnel from public and private health institutions, the Ministry of Health, partner agencies and others.
-We also participated in the disinfection of key public places in Timbuktu and Gourma Rharous, and provided infection prevention and control and WASH materials—including handwashing devices, soap, disinfectants, gloves, face shields and masks—to nearly 200 healthcare facilities, as well as at public places and WGSS across five regions.
-International Medical Corps continues to provide logistical support for the transportation of suspected COVID-19 patients.
+International Medical Corps has provided training in the management of infectious diseases, such as Ebola, to medical and non-medical personnel from the public and private health systems, Malian Ministry of Health, partner agencies and Red Cross.
+In response to the COVID-19 outbreak in Mali, we provided training to hundreds of such personnel, and participated in the disinfection of key public places in Timbuktu and Gourma Rharous.
+We also provided infection-prevention-and-control and materials related to water, sanitation and hygiene—including handwashing devices, soap, disinfectants, gloves, face shields and masks—to nearly 200 healthcare facilities, as well as at public places and WGSS across five regions.
+International Medical Corps continues to provide logistical support for the transportation of patients with infectious diseases.

 Health

 We work to address deficits and inequities in healthcare delivery by improving how healthcare services are provided, and by meeting the growing demand for access to these services, especially in remote areas.
 We are one of the few organizations operating mobile health teams, and support referrals between the community, primary healthcare facilities and secondary healthcare facilities in Bamako, Mopti, Ségou, Sikassa, Taoudénit and Timbuktu, despite the geographical complexity of the area and the unstable security context.
-In 2021, more than 98,377 people benefited from curative consultations, 6,948 women received antenatal care consultations and 3,613 deliveries were assisted by qualified personnel in International Medical Corps-supported health facilities in Timbuktu and Gourma Rharous.
+We provide curative consultations and antenatal care, and help to ensure that maternal deliveries are assisted by qualified personnel in International Medical Corps-supported health facilities in Timbuktu and Gourma Rharous.
 In Segou, we also support free healthcare targeting malnourished children by supporting the inpatient and outpatient management of severe acute malnutrition.

 Nutrition

-International Medical Corps helps community health centers in northern Mali prevent and treat malnutrition by training healthcare providers in the treatment of malnutrition, providing nutrition supplies and medication, and strengthening the referral systems between community health centers and regional health facilities and hospitals.
-Within communities, we train community health volunteers on how to identify and refer malnourished children, and pregnant and breastfeeding women—and ultimately identify malnutrition cases early, before they are complicated and harder to treat.
+International Medical Corps helps community health centers in northern Mali prevent and treat malnutrition by training healthcare providers in its treatment, by providing nutrition supplies and medication, and by strengthening the referral systems between community health centers and regional health facilities and hospitals.
+Within communities, we train community health volunteers on how to identify and refer malnourished children, as well as malnourished pregnant and breastfeeding women—and ultimately identify cases early, before they are complicated and harder to treat.
 To prevent malnutrition, we promote the care-group model, which uses volunteers to encourage mothers to adopt practices known to improve child nutrition.
-International Medical Corps implements Community-based Management of Acute Malnutrition activities focusing on prevention and management of moderate acute malnutrition (MAM) and severe acute malnutrition (SAM) for children under two, and pregnant and lactating women.
+International Medical Corps implements community-based management of acute malnutrition activities focusing on prevention and management of moderate acute malnutrition and severe acute malnutrition for children under 2, and for pregnant and lactating women.

 Protection

-Gender-based violence (GBV) rates in Mali significantly increased during the recent conflict in the north.
-We work in health facilities in Gourma-Rharous and Timbuktu districts, providing confidential and compassionate clinical and psychosocial care to GBV survivors.
+Rates of violence against women and girls in Mali significantly increased during the recent conflict in the north.
+We work in health facilities in Gourma-Rharous and Timbuktu districts to provide confidential and compassionate clinical and psychosocial care to survivors.
 We also work with communities to train community volunteers and local health staff and design referral paths to other relevant services.
-Protection interventions focus on the prevention of sexual assault, clinical and psychosocial management of sexual assault survivors and increasing the resilience of communities.
+Protection interventions focus on the prevention of sexual assault, clinical and psychosocial management services for survivors of sexual assault, and how to increase the resilience of communities.

-We provide GBV survivors with psychosocial and medical care or support, and provide training on various topics related to GBV, including basic concepts of GBV, case referral and facilitation techniques, and women’s leadership.
+We provide survivors with psychosocial and medical care or support, and provide training on various topics related to violence against women and girls, including basic concepts, case referral and facilitation techniques, and women’s leadership.

 Ebola Fighters in Mali